 Strategies for Maximizing the Value of Freight Pooling

 By pooling, shippers can improve customer service in logistics with the addition of a check-in point to track a timely delivery.
 Despite the addition of a check-in point, freight pooling still minimizes the overall time in transport and amount of times a product is handled compared to LTL.

-The improved transit time, supply chain visibility, and minimized overhead costs are all huge benefits that promote customer retention.
+Another way you can answer, “What is freight pooling?”
 “It’s a part of optimizing our company’s transportation sustainability.”

 By using fewer trucks, companies decrease their carbon footprint and limit the wear and tear on equipment and vehicles.
 This efficient shipping strategy helps shippers and forwarders work together to reduce resource consumption.